Mycoplasma and Ureaplasma in Clinical Specimens

 - Transmission

-- In pathogenesis - the disease-causing mycoplasmas possess an ability to do all of the following, except:
+- In pathogenesis, the disease-causing mycoplasmas possess an ability to do all of the following, except:

 - In the Mollicutes, transmission to humans occurs primarily through which of the following?
-Select the best answer:

 - Clinical Significance and Epidemiology